-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 Test what works best for you.

-Bonus Tip: Keep promoting after it’s over through all these channels as well, especially any content that you publish based on the webinar.
-You want to squeeze the most value out of your webinar as possible.
+Bonus tip: Keep promoting after the webinar is over through all these channels as well, especially any content you publish based on it.
+You want to squeeze the most value out of your webinar.

-23. Promote Your Webinar via a Popup
+23. Promote Your Webinar Via A Pop-Up

-Do you say “ewww” whenever you think of popups?
+Do you say “ewww” whenever you think of pop-ups?

 Those don’t work, right?